 E-commerce penetration beyond first-mover product categories such as apparel, purchases initiated from social media platforms, and the use of cross-border shopping to supplement domestic channels.

 Chinese people are very actives on social media platforms such as Weibo (the most visited site for micro-blogging in China) or Wechat (the must-have app for any person in link with China).
-They get information and also share information on them.
-Brands and companies have to make sure their online presence and reputation to develop in China.
+They get information and also share information with them.
+Brands and companies have to make sure their online presence and reputation develop in China.

 To increase visibility, they can also collaborate with KOL (Key Opinion Leader).
 They are generally known as bloggers and generate publications about the brands they carry or the product they use.
-KOL are influencing the taste and the shopping behaviors of millions of Chinese of the middle class.
+KOL is influencing the taste and the shopping behaviors of millions of Chinese of the middle class.
 They often have a huge number of followers on social media platforms.

 The best platform to reach your Chinese consumers

-The main difference between Weibo and Wechat is that Weibo is more a public platform, while Wechat is a large circle of friends.
+The main difference between Weibo and Wechat is that Weibo is more of a public platform, while Wechat is a large circle of friends.
 Users of Wechat are more valuable than the followers of Weibo because it is possible for the brand to interact in a way more personalized with their target consumer, with the possibility for them to answer their comments.
 Also, exchanges on WeChat are more warm and friendly.

-However, Wechat doesn’t allow you to see the content of a person if he or she isn’t in your contact list.
+However, Wechat doesn’t allow you to see the content of a person if he or she isn’t on your contact list.
 On Weibo, you can see the activities of users even if you don’t follow them.